iitrabhi/documentation/_doc/3_install.rst

 Installation
 ^^^^^^^^^^^^^

 This page has various installation methods.

+*Note: It is under developing*

 PIP
 ===